Running a Refinement (in detail)

 The default behaviour of the scaling (rescale_factor=1., auto_scale=False) assumes that the dataset provided has been properly scaled and normalised for the refinement process.
 This is the preferred way of using MDMC, and arbitrary or automatic rescaling should be undertaken with care.
 For example, using auto_scale to determine the scaling does not take into account any physical aspects of scaling the data, such as the presence or absence of background events from peaks outside its range.

-The specific manner in which the weight applies to calculating the FoM depends on the particular FoM which is used for the refinement.
+The specific manner in which the weight applies to calculating the figure of merit (FoM) depends on the particular FoM which is used for the refinement.
 By default this is a least-squares difference weighted by the experimental error (StandardFoMCalculator):

 \(FoM_{total} = \sum_{i} FoM_{i}\)